Y-Foundry-Dao/yfd-docs/docs/_yfoundry/vault/1-strategy.md

 <br>

-The proposer gets connected with potential supporters of the vault including whitelisted developers ready to build the project.
+The Proposer is then connected with potential [Supporters](../../yfoundry/role/role-supporter/) of the vault and whitelisted [Builders](../../_yfoundry/role/role-developer.md) who are ready to help with the project.

 <br>